Published 26th Sep. 2023

-Located in the heart of Lombardy in Northern Italy lies Milan, the fashion-forward city that dazzles with glamour and surprises with its rich cultural heritage.
+Located in the heart of Lombardy is Milan, the fashion-forward city that dazzles with glamour and surprises with its rich cultural heritage on Italy breaks.
 Beyond the chic boutiques and bustling business centre, Milan has a story to tell.
-It's a city where history, art and style converge, offering travellers a unique blend of experiences.
+It's a city where history, art and style converge, offering travellers a distinct blend of experiences.
 Let's explore the ten best things to do in Milan, from the iconic Milan Duomo to the hidden gems that make this city truly unforgettable.

 1